-The Adobe Photoshop Elements 11 Classroom in a Book does not provide detailed instruction on installation of the application software.

-Depending on your course structure and the class time available, you may either choose to handle installation before your first class, or to guide students through the process at the start of the first lesson.
+The Adobe Photoshop Elements 14 Classroom in a Book does not provide detailed instruction on installation of the application software.
+Depending on your course structure and the class time available, you may either choose to handle installation before your first class, or to guide students through the process in the first lesson.